Rebecca West: Relationship with her son

 West's relationship with her son, Anthony West, was not a happy one.
 The rancour between them came to a head when Anthony, himself a gifted writer, his father's biographer (H. G. Wells: Aspects of a Life [1984]), and a novelist, published Heritage (1955), a fictionalised autobiography.
 West never forgave her son for depicting in Heritage the relationship between an illegitimate son and his two world-famous, unmarried parents, and for portraying the mother in unflattering terms.
 The depiction of West's alter ego in Heritage as a deceitful, unloving actress (West had trained as an actress in her youth) and poor caregiver so wounded West that she broke off relations with her son and threatened to sue any publisher who would bring out Heritage in England.
-She successfully suppressed an English edition of the novel, which was only published there after her death, in 1984.
+She suppressed an English edition of the novel, which was only published there after her death, in 1984.
 Although there were temporary rapprochements between her and Anthony, a state of alienation persisted between them, causing West grief until her dying hour.
 She fretted about her son's absence from her deathbed, but when asked whether he should be sent for, answered: "perhaps not, if he hates me so much."

 Death

 West suffered from failing eyesight and high blood pressure in the late 1970s, and became increasingly frail.
 Her last months were mostly spent in bed, at times delirious and other times lucid; she complained that she was dying too slowly.
 She died on 15 March 1983, and is buried at Brookwood Cemetery, Woking.

 Upon hearing of her death, William Shawn, then editor in chief of The New Yorker, said:

-Rebecca West was one of the giants and will have a lasting place in English literature.
-No one in this century wrote more dazzling prose, or had more wit, or looked at the intricacies of human character and the ways of the world more intelligently.

 She is honoured with a blue plaque at Hope Park Square, Edinburgh, her childhood home which also provided the setting for her novel The Judge.